 Setting up an easy search

 When you upload them to your computer, give them names (happy-life, relief-freedom, sunset-meditate, inspirational-birds, etc.) to make future searches easy.
 (I wish someone had told me this a long time ago.
 We took 4000 pictures on our last trip alone.
 I know!)

 Soon you’ll have a library of free, easily searchable, 100% original images.
 How cool is that?

 It's worth paying for a good stock photo if it's going to live on your website for a while.
 The trick is to choose something that doesn’t look like a stock photo.
 How?
 Ask yourself if it looks authentic, like something you could have taken.
 Another trick is to crop it and use only part of it.
 This is also a great way to save money.
 You might get two or three images from one purchase.

-- Most good platforms like Wordpress and Squarespace will automatically reduce image file size when you upload your pictures.
+Most website building platforms like Wordpress and Squarespace will automatically reduce image file size when you upload your pictures (unless it’s HUGE, like 6000+ pixels wide).
 But if your platform doesn't, don't assume your visitors will jump on the chance to do twenty sit ups while they wait for your page to load.
 (Check the pixel size.
-1400 px wide is ok for large, full screen images.
-Smaller post images need only be 600 - 800 px wide.)
+2000 pixels wide is ok for large, full screen images.
+Smaller post images need only be 600 - 1000 px wide.)

 Just experiment and have fun!